 How To Resolve A Big Fight?

-Yes, it takes time to recover from a heated argument, especially if the issue at hand is of a serious nature, and reconnect with your partner.
-Nonetheless, you should not give up on trying.
-Here are some ways to resolve a fight and further strengthen your connection with each other:
+Yes, it takes time to recover from a heated argument, especially if the issue at hand is of a serious nature.
+Being in the right state of mind to reconnect with your partner can literally make the difference.
+You should not give up trying, even if it seems like all your partner wants to do is continue to be nasty with their sarcastic remarks.
+Here are some ways to resolve a fight and further strengthen your bond with each other.

 2. Engage in a healthy conversation

-8 Ways to Reconnect after a Big Fight
+10 Ways To Reconnect After A Big Fight

 1. Communicate sincerely

-2. Avoid giving cold shoulder to your partner
+2. What to do after a fight?
+Avoid giving the cold shoulder to your partner

 5. See things from their point of view